-If a stand inventory shows 5 trees per acre (tpa) in the 32"inches dbh class, 4 tpa in the 38"inches dbh class, and 1 tpa in the 48"inches dbh class, the estimated platforms per acre would be calculated as shown below:
+If a stand inventory shows 5 trees per acre (tpa) in the 32 inches dbh class, 4 tpa in the 38 inches dbh class, 3 tpa in the 42 inches dbh class, and 1 tpa in the 48 inches dbh class, the estimated platforms per acre would be calculated as shown below:

-$$(50.37) + (40.34) + (30.47) + (10.84) = 5.46$$ platforms per acre
+(5 0.37) + (4 0.34) + (3 0.47) + (1 0.84) = 5.46 platforms per acre

 Note: This inventory model was developed using a sample of habitat stands in southwest Washington on private commercial timber lands.
 Although the model correctly identified most of the known occupied sites in a test sample, some occupied sites were missed by the model.
 Therefore, some caution is warranted when applying this model.
-A workgroup of interested stakeholders is currently developing a species specific inventory model method using a larger data set that should be ready for use during the 1999 survey season.
-This method will be proposed as a replacement to this section of the manual once complete.